tetrotibo/wogamifx/README.md

 - Embedded sound previews and branding assets

 ## Licensing
-Website, screenshots, and audio and video demos are all original works and protected.\n See LICENCE.txt for details regarding code and media usage rights.
+Website, screenshots, and audio and video demos are all original works and protected.
+See LICENCE.txt for details regarding code and media usage rights.